ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Document Category Name
    * Document Type Name
 2. If the mandatory input parameters are missing, throws the appropriate message.
-1. If the mapping exists, respond with "Valid".
+1. If the mapping exists, responds with "Valid".
-1. If the mapping does not exist, respond with "Invalid".
+1. If the mapping does not exist, responds with "Invalid".
 1. In case of Exceptions, system triggers relevant error messages